 is going to run a certain amount of frames

-per second that we could change those settings.
+per second: we could change those settings.

-We're gonna see how to do that
+We're going to see how to do that

 as we look into the publish settings,